Ewifly/assemblyline-service-dexray/README.md

 Assemblyline service :
-dequarantinize files before resubmitting them to the system using Dexray (http://hexacorn.com/d/DeXRAY.pl)
+dequarantinize files before resubmitting them to the system using Dexray (http://hexacorn.com/d/DeXRAY.pl) (a little bit modified for IO)